 Genetics, age and the hormone dihydrotestosterone are all factors in male pattern baldness.
 These three elements all affect your hair’s growth cycle.
 The growth cycle will begin to weaken as you get older and hair follicles start to shrink.

 Located at the base of each strand of hair, follicles regulate hair growth.
 So as they begin to shrink, they produce shorter and finer strands of hair.
-This process of shrinking, also known as miniaturisation, is caused by dihydrotestosterone having a damaging effect on genetically predisposed hair roots on your scalp.
+This process, also known as miniaturisation, is caused by dihydrotestosterone damaging genetically predisposed hair roots on your scalp.
 The video below begins with an explanation of how this works.

 Difference between normal hair loss and advancing male pattern baldness